 – $110 profit margin

-Each time the customer takes the BOGO deal you make $110 profit.
+Each time the customer takes the BOGO deal you make a $110 profit.
 I’ll take that any day of the week.

 How To Implement BOGO Deals In WooCommerce

-Advanced Coupons is the plugin you need to enable BOGO offers work in WooCommerce.
+Advanced Coupons is the plugin you need to enable BOGO offers to work in WooCommerce.
 It lets you easily use coupons to give customers the option of a buy one, get one style deal.
 You can even do it on the free version!

 Follow the same steps as you do with Bundle offers and you’ll find that BOGO deals can be incredibly successful for you: